Diving at the Poor Knights

 While the Poor Knights is a popular diving spot, it is possible to feel you have the place to yourselves.
 There are over 60 dive sites creating more than enough room for everyone to enjoy the solitude of a quiet dive and a brush with nature.

-Reported by Jane Jeffries for our AA Directions Autumn 2020 issue
+Reported by Jane Jeffries for our AA Directions Spring 2020 issue